UrbanIntelligence/CS586-DS504-Spring23/project3/README.md

   * 25 generated images

-## Tips of Using GPU on ACE Server
+## Tips of Using GPU on Turing Server

-* Set up environment on ACE server
+* Set up environment on Turing server
-    1. Connect to ACE server
+    1. Connect to Turing server
     2. Open remote folder (your own root folder on the server)
     3. Create a new terminal
     4. Load anaconda3, CUDA and cudnn using “module load” command
     5. Create new conda env using “conda create –n NAME”
     6. Activate new env using “source activate NAME”
-    7. Install Pytorch using “conda install pytorch==1.2.0 torchvision==0.4.0 cudatoolkit=9.2 -c pytorch ”
+    7. Install Pytorch using the command from this page: https://pytorch.org/get-started/locally/, based on your OS.

 * Submit job on Turing server
    ```shell